whosFritz/spotify-api-whosfritz/README.md

 - Python3 🐍
 - Pip (Python package installer) 📦
 - MongoDB (Make sure the MongoDB server is running) 🚀
+- Try it first on your local machine.

 ### Installation